 “I just fell in love with urology during medical school,” Cheaib says.
 “I’ve always wanted to be an academic physician and aspire to do research to make an impact on the field of urology.
 As much as I love Lebanon, the resources and opportunities there didn’t allow me to do that.
 That’s when I made the decision to come to the U.S. to continue my training.”

-Cheaib has worked with Phil Pierorazio, MD, associate professor of Urology and Oncology and director of Kidney and Testis Cancer Programs at The Brady, since 2017.
+Cheaib has worked with Phil Pierorazio, MD, now chair of the Department of Urology at Penn Presbyterian Hospital, while Pierorazio was faculty at The Brady.
 They met as part of a mentorship program when Cheaib was working on a master’s degree in epidemiology and biostatistics at the Bloomberg School of Public Health.
 Eager to improve his research skills, Cheaib asked Pierorazio if he could join his team as a postdoctoral fellow.

 “In general, we’ve always had a position of someone who did research with us,” Pierorazio explains.
 “It’s finally evolved into this postdoc position.
 It provides advanced training for established physicians and an opportunity for a research infrastructure and research program so they can build their research acumen while doing work.”